BioNTech-Pfizer confident about their vaccine for kids | DW | 10.09.2021

 The CDC says most patients who received care responded well and were able to return to normal activities soon.

 But Germany's vaccines authority, the Robert Koch Institute, says more data is needed on the long-term effects of heart inflammation after COVID vaccines in young people.
-BioNTech-Pfizer have yet to go public with their latest findings.
+BioNTech and Pfizer have yet to go public with their latest findings.

 -